 The Company's expected source of cash flow in the upcoming year is anticipated to be through equity financing and future loan facilities, and potential joint venture agreements.

-Cash on hand at November 30, 2012 are sufficient to fund the Company's operational needs for the next 12 months due to Aviva payment (Note 6(a)).
+Cash on hand at August 31, 2013 is sufficient to fund the Company's operational needs for the next 12 months.

 5. Equipment